BeardoMattix/Work-Day-Planner/readme.md

 # Welcome to my Work Day Planner!

-#### This is a web application designed using HTML, CSS, JS, JQuery and Bootstrap allowing users to schedule events during a typical workday.
+#### This is a web application designed using HTML, CSS, JS, JQuery and Bootstrap allowing users to schedule events during a typical work day.
 The app shows the current date and time and color codes time blocks based on past, present, and future.

 ## Link to Deployed Site